saltukalakus/auth0-show-rules-on-clients/README.md

-## Auth0 List Rules on Clients Extension
+## Auth0 Extension to List Rules on Clients

 If you are already using [Auth0](https://auth0.com) services, you should be familiar with [Auth0](https://auth0.com)'s management dashboard, clients (A.K.A. applications) and rules.
 This little extensions extends the management dashboard